sjackman/tigmint-paper/tigmint.md

 # Availability of data and material

+The script to run the data analysis is available online at <https://github.com/sjackman/tigmint-data>.
+Tigmint may be installed using PyPI, Bioconda [@Gr_ning_2018], Homebrew, or Linuxbrew [@Jackman_2016].

 The datasets generated and/or analysed during the current study are available from NCBI.

 HG004 Illumina mate-pair reads SRA SRR2832452–SRR283245 [@Zook_2016] <http://bit.ly/hg004-6kb> \